 Some of the differences between a criminal no contact order and a civil injunction are that the victim will be entitled to exclusive use of a shared residence and may be granted sole custody of any children.
 Civil injunction is temporary and generally is not accompanied by formal criminal charges.

 In addition to a standard injunction under Florida law a non-familial victim can also petition for protection with the following specialty injunctions:

 - Repeat Violence Injunction – A victim of repeat violence can seek an injunction against the person that causes the violence.
 For this to be an option, there needs to be at least two occurrences of violence and/or stalking with one occurring within the previous six months.
 Enforcement of repeat violence injunctions are processed through criminal court.

 - Dating Violence Injunction – A victim of dating violence can seek an injunction when violence occurs during an ongoing, intimate relationship, provided that the relationship must have existed within the past six months.

 Sentencing or judgments against an aggressor for domestic abuse can include:

 - A restitution order (a payment to compensate the victim for losses related to the abuse such as lost wages, property damage, or medical bills) or

 - Mandatory counseling, anger management, or parenting classes.

 How Can an Experienced Tampa Bay Domestic Violence Attorney Help?

-A domestic violence attorney in the Tampa area will understand local processes and can assess your case, explain the process, answer your questions, keep you informed, and help you determine the best course of action.
+A domestic violence attorney in the Tampa area will understand local processes and can assess your case and explain the process.
+They can answer your questions, keep you informed, and help you determine the best course of action.
 Here are just a few specific ways an attorney can help: